 - How does your body respond to it?

-Those last two question are probably the most important to consider when choosing trail running nutrition.
+Those last two questions are probably the most important to consider when choosing trail running nutrition.
 Many products can leave runners feeling nauseous.
-There are lots of products out there that are all natural, which will typically be easier on your digestive tract.
+There are lots of products out there that are all-natural, which will typically be easier on your digestive tract.
 Some examples of more natural products include Huma Chia Energy Gels and Honey Stinger.
 Unless you’re out for an especially long run, only eat food that’s heavy in protein or fat after the run.
 Those foods can weigh you down during the run.

 Since trail running requires more effort than road running, you’ll get dehydrated a little more quickly on trail runs than you would on road runs.
 So, bring more water than you would for a road run of the same distance — especially if it’s hot outside or if you’re running in a new area.
 If you’ve been hydrating properly before the run, you should only need 5-10 fluid ounces of water every 10-15 minutes during the run.
 When you first start trail running, it’s better to err on the side of bringing more water.
 As you become more experienced and more familiar with your usual trails, you’ll get a feel for how much water you actually need for trail runs.